alenzhao/SCTDA/README.md

 For optimal visualization results it is recommended to have Graphviz tools and PyGraphviz installed, although they are not strictly required.

-SCTDA can be loaded using the command:
+SCTDA can be imported using the command:

 `import SCTDA`